The Cluster HEritage project with XMM-Newton: Mass Assembly and Thermodynamics at the Endpoint of structure formation. I. Programme overview: Supporting data

 \subsection{Sunyaev-Zeldovich effect}

 As stressed above, the SZE data are complementary to the X-ray data, providing an independent tracer of the hot intra-cluster gas.

-Our sample of 118 clusters is selected from the {\it Planck} all-sky survey \citep{planck2014-a01} with a SNR $> 6.5$.
-We therefore have high quality {\it Planck} SZE data for all of the targets.
-For example, from the public {\it Planck} all sky Modified Internal Linear Combination Algorithm (MILCA) SZE map \citep{PlanckDR15}, we can obtain the radial distribution of the SZE signal for each object in our sample.
+Our sample of 118 clusters was selected from the {\it Planck} all-sky survey \citep{planck2014-a01} with a S/N $> 6.5$.
+We therefore have high-quality {\it Planck} SZE data for all of the targets.
+For example, from the public {\it Planck} all-sky Modified Internal Linear Combination Algorithm (MILCA) SZE map \citep{PlanckDR15}, we can obtain the radial distribution of the SZE signal for each object in our sample.
 From further deprojection and deconvolution, we can also reconstruct the underlying 3D gas pressure profile following the methodology developed by \citet{planck2012-V}.
-In conjunction with the \xmm\ data, these {\it Planck}-derived constraints will provide further insights on the scaling and structural properties of the galaxy cluster population.
+In conjunction with the \xmm\ data, these {\it Planck}-derived constraints will provide further insights into the scaling and structural properties of the galaxy cluster population.

 For the 61 Tier-1 clusters at $z < 0.2$, the {\it Planck} data alone are likely to be sufficient for most desired analyses.
-For the higher-$z$ Tier-2 clusters, many potential analyses will benefit from the inclusion of higher angular resolution SZE data from wide-field ground-based facilities \citep[see, e.g.,][]{say16, rup18}.
+For the higher-$z$ Tier-2 clusters, many potential analyses will benefit from the inclusion of higher angular resolution SZE data from wide-field ground-based facilities \citep[see, e.g.][]{say16, rup18}.
 In particular, data are publicly available from Bolocam \citep[]{Sayers2013_pressure}, the SPT-SZ survey \citep[]{cho18}, and the ACT surveys \citep[]{Aiola2020}.
-In total, these data include 43 unique Tier-2 clusters (and 21 unique Tier-1 clusters), some with coverage from more than one dataset.
+In total, these data include 43 unique Tier-2 clusters (and 21 unique Tier-1 clusters), some with coverage from more than one data set.
 In the relatively near future, we also expect data releases from the SPT-ECS survey \citep[]{ble20} and the New Iram Kids Array (NIKA2) SZ Large Program \citep[]{Mayet2020}.
-In total, these data will include 5 additional unique Tier-2 clusters.
+In total, these data will include five additional unique Tier-2 clusters.
 A summary of the available SZE data is given in Figure~\ref{fig:sz} and Table~\ref{tab:sz}.